passff/passff/README.md

 This extension requires **[zx2c4 pass](http://www.zx2c4.com/projects/password-store/)** to be installed and set up with a password repository.
 Make sure you can execute `pass show some-password-name` in a terminal before continuing.

 ##### Host application
-For the extension to communicate with your system's `pass` script, you need to install what's called the host application from [the official GitHub repository](https://github.com/passff/passff-host).
+For the extension to communicate with your system's `pass` script, you need to install what's called the host application from [the official git repository](https://codeberg.org/PassFF/passff-host).
 The host application allows the extension to communicate with `pass` on your system.

 ##### PassFF extension
 Install the current release of PassFF for your browser:
   - [Firefox](https://addons.mozilla.org/firefox/addon/passff)

-Previous releases are available for download as XPI files from [our releases page](https://github.com/passff/passff/releases).
+Previous releases are available for download as XPI files from [our releases page](https://codeberg.org/PassFF/passff/releases).
 However, this is strongly discouraged for security reasons!

 ##### A graphical *pinentry* program
 This program prompts you for your passphrase.
 One is probably already installed.